 Configure lifecycle rules to automatically convert the storage classes of objects

 You can configure lifecycle rules to allow OSS to automatically convert the storage classes of objects.
-For more information about the storage classes, see Overview.
+For more information about storage classes, see Overview.

-The storage classes of LRS objects can be converted based on the following rules:
+The storage classes of Locally redundant storage (LRS) objects can be converted based on the following rules:

-Period of time required for conversion to IA < Period of time required for conversion to Archive < Period of time required for conversion to Cold Archive
+Period of time required for conversion to IA < Period of time required for conversion to Archive < Period of time required for conversion to Cold Archive < Period of time required for conversion to Deep Cold Archive

 For more information, see Lifecycle rules based on the last modified time.